R U Speechless?

-Freedom of speech and press are fundamental rights guaranteed under the Virginia Constitution, the First Amendment of the US Bill of Rights and Article 19 of the Universal Declaration of Human Rights.
+Freedom of speech and press are fundamental rights guaranteed under Sec.
+12 of the Virginia Constitution, the First Amendment of the US Bill of Rights, Article 19 of the Universal Declaration of Human Rights, and Article 11 of the Charter of Fundamental Rights of the European Union.

 Today many universities simply refuse to recognize First Amendment rights until they are forced to do so by a court.
-At Radford University, where this blog formed the report of a class requested by then-provost Sam Minner, avenues for student expression are strictly limited in ways that are clearly unconstitutional.
-Continue reading
+At Radford University, this web site formed the report of a special topics class requested by then-provost Sam Minner in 2013.
+It continues to the present to track limits on student and faculty expression.
+Continue reading “R U Speechless?”

 Editorial, Washington Post, Nov 14, 2019 — Radford University, a taxpayer-supported institution in southwestern Virginia, is in a public relations hole entirely of its own making.
 The question is how deep its administrators will insist on digging…